 After the top is glued to the sides it it trimmed using a flush cut router bit.

 With the neck temporarily attached for alignment purposes, the uke is set into yet another jig.
-While making it convenient for gluing the back on, this fixture also allows me extreme accuracy in aligning the neck to the body.
+While making it convenient for gluing the back on, this fixture also allows me extreme accuracy in aligning the neck to the body.5 fan bracing for 6 string uke shown.

 And the back is firmly glued and clamped on